KTxJL/Project-1/README.md

 # Project-1

-## Module 1-Individual Project 1-MCQ Quiz App
+## Module-1-Individual Project 1-MCQ Quiz App

 Multiple Choice Question Quiz Application, built for assessment/test.
 User to answer set of questions and displaying marks scores by the end of the quiz.